Softhouse/micro-ci/README.md

 micro-ci
 ========

-A micro-ci written in Ruby
+A micro-ci written in Ruby.